gubenkoved/youtube-uploader/readme.md

 Go to `Credentials` section and create OAuth Client ID credentials, select "Desktop application" when prompted the application type.

-> You will have to setup an OAuth concent screen, but you simply can put an application name into it, anything else is not required.
+> You will have to setup an OAuth consent screen, but you simply can put an application name into it, anything else is not required.

 ## Add YouTube Data API to your application